There’s not much I can say about 2020 that hasn’t already been said.

 “The message reflects my attitude to these times.
 The days all begin to blur.
 But spending time with my significant other makes those days enjoyable.
 I’d happily repeat the same day over and over if she’s at my side.”

+This outdoor game was invented by our old friend Will Buckley and our own Joel Tebbett adapted it into a web-app so we could all watch along at home.
+We even got cricket commentator Daniel Norcross to commentate.
 We’ll have Joel relay the finer details in a future blog post, but for now, enjoy these recordings.
 You'll want to watch the London game first - it features an explanation of the rules.

 - Rob’s Covid Bugle.